International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 is accessible.
 The state machine is transitioned to the `FINALIZED` state.
 Other event types may be defined in the future.
 A consumer responds with an error if the signature can't be validated or is incorrect.

-It is an error for a consumer to send a `ContractNegotiationEventMessage` with an eventType `finalized` to the provider.
+It is an error for a consumer to send a `ContractNegotiationEventMessage` with an eventType `FINALIZED` to the provider.

 When the `ContractNegotiationEventMessage` is sent by a consumer with an `eventType` set to  `ACCEPTED`, the state machine is placed in the `ACCEPTED` state.